-Since we no longer consider just the homoclinic orbits in the phase space but any orbit that fulfils the boundary conditions, the number of static configurations is larger and the post-buckling surface becomes more complicated [12].
-Also, as shown in [7], the force vector no longer lies along the the l axis as it was in the infinite length case.
+Since we no longer consider just the homoclinic orbits in the phase space but any orbit that fulfils the boundary conditions, the number of static configurations is larger and the post-buckling surface becomes more complicated (Neukirch and Henderson, 2001).
+Also, as shown in van der Heijden et al. (2001), the force vector no longer lies along the l -axis as it did in the infinite length case.

-As done for the previous model, we will plot D-T and R-M distinguished diagrams to check the stability of the static configurations under fixed-R and fixed-D experiments respectively.
-Here D, for an arbitrary configuration, is given by (10).
-It takes values between 0 and 2L (for D > L the rod leaves the clamps on the outside, see fig. 10).
-For details on the numerical techniques used we refer to [7].
+As done for the previous model, we will plot D-T and R-M distinguished diagrams to check the stability of the static configurations under fixed-R and fixed-D experiments, respectively.
+Here D, for an arbitrary configuration, is given by Eq.
+(9).
+It takes values between 0 and 2L (for D > L the rod leaves the clamps on the outside, see Fig. 10).
+For details on the numerical techniques used we refer to van der Heijden et al. (2001).